CloudVE/cloudbridge/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to cloudbridge's documentation!
+Welcome to CloudBridge's documentation!
 =======================================

-cloudbridge aims to provide a simple layer of abstraction over different cloud providers, reducing or eliminating the need to write conditional code for each cloud.
+CloudBridge aims to provide a simple layer of abstraction over different cloud providers, reducing or eliminating the need to write conditional code for each cloud.

 Usage example
 -------------

-The simplest possible example for doing something useful with cloudbridge would look like the following.
+The simplest possible example for doing something useful with CloudBridge would look like the following.

 .. code-block:: python